speedpy/speedpygen_7/README.md

 See [Tailwind Installation](https://tailwindcss.com/docs/installation).

 #### Generating Tailwind Directories

+(This section needs rewrite when we update tailwind)

 In order for tailwind know where all Django apps' templates and static files are located you need to run: